heistp/irtt/README.md

 #### Use of Go

 IRTT is written in Go.
-While that carries with it the disadvantage of a larger executable size than with C, for example, Go still has benefits that are useful for this application:
+While that carries with it the disadvantage of a larger executable size than with C, for example, and somewhat slower execution speed (although [not that much slower](https://benchmarksgame.alioth.debian.org/u64q/compare.php?lang=go&lang2=gcc), depending on the workload), Go still has benefits that are useful for this application:

-- It offers high execution speed and a low memory footprint by compiling to native executables
+- Go's target is network and server applications, with a focus on simplicity, reliability and efficiency, which is appropriate for this project
+- Memory footprint tends to be significantly lower than with some interpreted languages
 - It's easy to support a broad array of hardware and OS combinations
-- Its target is network and server applications with a focus on simplicity, reliability and efficiency

 ## Getting Started